This Is the County In the Rochester, NY Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Rochester, NY, metro area consists of Monroe County, Ontario County, Wayne County, and three other counties.
-In the past week, there were an average of 43.6 new coronavirus cases every day per 100,000 Rochester residents, greater than the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there was an average of 25.8 daily new cases per 100,000 Rochester residents.
+In the past week, there were an average of 5.8 new coronavirus cases every day per 100,000 Rochester residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 43.7 daily new cases per 100,000 Rochester residents.

-While Orleans County is driving the growth of COVID-19 in the Rochester area, it does not have the highest incidence of cases overall.
-As of November 11, there were a total of 11,703.0 confirmed cases per 100,000 residents in Orleans County, the second most of the six counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+Just as Orleans County is driving the growth of COVID-19 in the Rochester area, it also has the highest incidence of cases overall.
+As of November 19, there were a total of 12,487.8 confirmed cases per 100,000 residents in Orleans County, the most of the six counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Orleans County, unemployment peaked at 15.9% in April 2020.
 As of June 2021, the county's unemployment rate was 5.5%.